Hegl1/SE_2021_g4t3/README.md

 ### Short summary

 Shortly describe the changes and **reference related issues**.
 E.g. `added possibility to remove users (#2)` where `#2` references the commit with the id 2

+## Differences Assignment/Implementation

+- Not all open games get listed for regular users.
+Since it was unclear whether this behaviour was intended and we do not think that this functionality would be benifitial for people that play a game together, sitting at the same table, we omitted this functionality.
+We use generated codes for joining games instead.

+- The host does not need to click 'ready'.
+Instead he can use the 'start game' button once the game is ready to start.

+## Known issues

+Known issues can be found in the 'closed' section of the issues tab in GitLab.
+Everything marked with the label `wont-fix` will not be fixed by the time of the project deadline.